 Item/Purpose Entry Special Points to be noted 1.
 Transfer of book values of assets as recorded in the Balance Sheet Realization A/c (a) Cash or Bank A/c are not to be credited unless the firm, as a whole, is sold out as a going concern. (b) Debit balance of any Cap.
 A/c etc. or Debit balance of P/L A/c not to be transferred to Realization A/c. (c) If there is any Provision for bad Debts, debit Realization A/c and credit Debtors A/c with gross figure.
 Then debit Provision A/c and credit Realization A/c.
-Same treatment for Provision for Depreciation. above assets Cash/Bank A/c (amt. realized)Dr. OR Partners Cap.
-A/cDr. (agreed value at which a partner takes over an asset/assets) To Realization A/c.
-3. Shares etc. received as purchase consideration in exchange of the firm's assets.
-Shares A/cDr.
+Same treatment for Provision for Depreciation.
+Cash/Bank A/c (amt. realized)Dr. OR Partners Cap.
+A/cDr. (agreed value at which a partner takes over an asset/assets) To Realization A/c. in exchange of the firm's assets. purchase consideration Shares A/cDr.
 To Realization A/c. (agreed value) 4.
 Closing the External liabilities External Liabilities A/c (a) Alternatively - this entry may be passed (combining 4,5 & 6) Liability A/c Dr. To Bank A/c (actual amt. paid) OR, 5.
-External liabilities paid off Realization A/c To Partners Cap.
+External liabilities paid off Realization A/cDr.
+To Cash/Bank A/c (actual amt. paid) To Partners Cap.
 A/c (agreed value) To Realization A/c (Discount, if any received on payment/ 6.
 External liabilities taken over by any partner Realization A/cDr.
 To Particular Partner's Cap.
 A/c (agreed value) discharge) (b) Where assets and liabilities are taken over by another business on making some lump sum payment, separate entries for realization of assets and / payment of 7.
-Unrecorded asset sold or taken over by any partner Cash / Bank A/c liabilities need not be made.
+Unrecorded asset sold or taken over by any partner Cash / Bank A/cDr.
+Partners Capital A/cDr.
+To Realisation A/c liabilities need not be made.
 8. If any unrecorded liability is paid.
 Realization A/cDr.
 To Cash/Bank A/c (actual amt.)
 9. If shares etc. received and shown in (3) above are sold out or transferred to partners.
 Cash/Bank A/cDr.
 OR, Partners Cap.
 A/cDr. [excluding insolvent partner] To shares A/c For sale, there may be profit or loss on sale which is transferred to Realization A/c.